OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

   metadata <http://cfconventions.org/>`_
   but there is nothing really handy in them for simple georeferencing with the coordinate of the upper-left pixel and the resolution.
-The practice is to write explicit lon and lat variables with all values taken by the grid.
+The practice is to write explicit long and lat variables with all values taken by the grid.
   GDAL has for many years supported a simpler syntax, using a GeoTransform attribute.